contagon/handbook/handbook/4-leadership-in-the-church-of-jesus-christ.md

 ## 4.0 Introduction

 As a leader in the Church, you have been called by inspiration through the Lord’s authorized servants.
 You have the privilege of assisting in Heavenly Father’s work of “bring[ing] to pass the immortality and eternal life of man” ([Moses 1:39](https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/1?lang=eng&id=p39#p39)).
-You do this by encouraging members to engage in God’s work of salvation and exaltation for themselves, their families, and others (see [1](1-work-of-salvation-and-exaltation.md)).
+You do this by encouraging members to engage in God’s work of salvation and exaltation for themselves, their families, and others (see [chapter 1](1-work-of-salvation-and-exaltation.md)).
 You will find joy as you serve God’s children.

 Following Jesus Christ’s example, you will often serve others one by one.
 You will also have opportunities to provide leadership in Church meetings and activities.
 In addition, you may give important service through councils.
 These can include presidency meetings, ward council meetings, and others.